 The Institute for Medicine and Public Health at Vanderbilt exists to connect research and teaching with policy and practical solutions.
-We are charged with re-imagining and amplifying collaborations among more than 50 departments, 292 faculty, 110 graduate students, more than 21 centers, and all ten schools.
+We are charged with re-imagining and amplifying collaborations among more than 50 departments, 292 faculty, 208 staff, 110 graduate students, more than 21 centers, and all ten schools.
 The Institute reaches across the state, nation, and the global community to translate knowledge into better health.

 - Improve health outcomes for people, including reduction of morbidity and premature mortality, restoration to normal or improvement in biological processes, and satisfaction with health services.

 - Improve the quality of public and personal health services so they are safe, timely, effective, patient-centered, equitable and efficient.

 - Discover, create and evaluate new content of healthcare delivery, including more effective, efficient and compassionate methods for risk assessment, disease prevention, diagnosis, therapy and prognosis.